favour-design/Age-Calculator/README.md

 # Age-Calculator
-This is an app used in calculating the number of years lived by a person
+This is an age calculation app, used in calculating the number of years and days lived by a particular person.
+On click, the result is shows forth as an alert.
 ## live demo
 [see project live here]( https://github.com/favour-design/Age-Calculator.git)